BilalAhmed-358/video-names-and-title-sync/README.md

 Once the script has run, all video names and titles in the specified folder would have been synced.

-Make sure to replace `/path/to/folder` with the actual folder path of the videos you want to calculate the length for.
+Make sure to replace `/path/to/folder` with the actual folder path of the videos you want to syncronize the titles and names for.